-Plywood is very versatile and works perfectly in all kinds of woodworkingandr structural projects.
-While plywood isn’t exactly smooth, it accepts paint well and that usually hides any defects in the wood.
+Plywood is versatile and works perfectly in various woodworking and structural projects.
+While plywood isn’t exactly smooth, it accepts paint well, which usually hides any defects in the wood.

 What is Plywood Like to Work With?

-When using plywood, here are some characteristics you need to be aware of.
+Here are some characteristics you need to be aware of when using plywood.

-Since it consists of multiple layers of thin sheets, plywood edges are not as smooth as it is on the faces.
-If you want smooth finishes on all sides, you need to hide it in some way.
+Since it consists of multiple layers of thin sheets, plywood edges are not as smooth as on the faces.
+If you want smooth finishes on all sides, you must hide it somehow.

-However, the most durable option is to cut and stick a thin hardwood strip to the edge using glue and nails.
+However, using glue and nails, the most durable option is to cut and stick a thin hardwood strip to the edge.
 Even though it will leave a visible seam, the finish will withstand wear and tear better.